a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-13-Kubernetes-v1-31-Release.md

 ### AppAprmor support is now stable

 Kubernetes support for AppArmor is now GA.
 Protect your containers using AppArmor by setting the `appArmorProfile.type` field in the container's `securityContext`.
 Note that before Kubernetes v1.30, AppArmor was controlled via annotations; starting in v1.30 it is controlled using fields.
 It is recommended that you should migrate away from using annotations and start using the `appArmorProfile.type` field.

 To learn more read the [AppArmor tutorial](/docs/tutorials/security/apparmor/).
-This work was done as a part of [KEP #24](https://github.com/kubernetes/enhancements/issues/24), led by [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node).
+This work was done as a part of [KEP #24](https://github.com/kubernetes/enhancements/issues/24), by [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node).

 ### Improved ingress connectivity reliability for kube-proxy

 Kube-proxy improved ingress connectivity reliability is stable in v1.31.
 One of the common problems with load balancers in Kubernetes is the synchronization between the different components involved to avoid traffic drop.
 This feature implements a mechanism in kube-proxy for load balancers to do connection draining for terminating Nodes exposed by services of `type: LoadBalancer` and `externalTrafficPolicy: Cluster` and establish some best practices for cloud providers and Kubernetes load balancers implementations.

 To use this feature, kube-proxy needs to run as default service proxy on the cluster and the load balancer needs to support connection draining.
 There are no specific changes required for using this feature, it has been enabled by default in kube-proxy since 1.30 and been promoted to stable in 1.31.

 For more details about this feature please visit the [Virtual IPs and Service Proxies documentation page](/docs/reference/networking/virtual-ips/#external-traffic-policy).